 In the faith of R'hllor, the Lord of Light, the red priests and other followers pray before a nightfire, thanking R'hllor for ending the day, while beseeching him to bring the dawn and banish the darkness.
 The nightfires are lit at sunset.
 Fires are also lit each morning at first light, where the red priests welcome the sun.
 Other red priests might attend to their fires during the entire night.
 A common phrase of prayer is "the night is dark and full of terrors".
 A typical prayer sequence contains the phrase "Yours is the sun that warms our days, yours the stars that guard us in the dark of night.
 (Lord of Light, defend us.
 The night is dark and full of terrors.
 Lord of Light, protect us.)
 R'hllor who gave us breath, we thank you.
 R'hllor who gave us day, we thank you.
 (We thank you for the sun that warms us.
 We thank you for the stars that watch us.
 We thank you for our hearths and for our torches, that keep the savage dark at bay.)".[N 2]

-Among the red priests, the sun is associated with R'hllor, and prayers intended to implore his return at dusk and dawn to celebrate.
-Qartheen believe that dragons were hatched from a second moon that came too close to the sun and cracked.
+The Qartheen believe that there were once two moons in the sky.
+This second moon supposedly came too close to the sun and cracked, having dragons pouring forth from it.
 The Dothraki believe that the moon is a goddess, wife to the sun.

 Planets and other moving objects

-There are seven wanderers in the sky over the Known World, each of which are sacred to the Faith of the Seven and equated with one of the seven gods.
-This would imply that each wanderer is a planet, as the word planet means "wanderer" and planets were often associated with gods.
-Among the seven wanderers is the red wanderer, equated by the Faith of the Seven to the Smith, and known as the Thief by the Free Folk.
+There are seven wanderers in the sky over the known world, each of which are sacred to the Faith of the Seven and equated with one of the seven gods.
+This would imply that each wanderer is a planet, as the word planet is derived from the Greek word πλανῆται (planētai, which means "wanderers" or "wandering stars").

 Stars and Constellations